Celebrating 75 Years of Fine Art in Philadelphia

 Then, in 2004, in its 73rd year of the event, another change took place.
 It was in this year that the show moved outside the park, to the perimeter sidewalk surrounding the Square.
 It was this year when the Rittenhouse artists began to “Circle the Square”.

 In 2005, the RSFAA organized and held the 1st Annual September Rittenhouse Square Fine Art Show .
+This year will have the 2nd annual show held September 15 – 17.

 Although an independent art organization run by artists, the RSFAA could not have existed without a large measure of community good will and public support.
 The RSFAA acknowledges the support of the Fairmount Park Commission, the City of Philadelphia, and the Philadelphia Parking Authority.
 Major appreciation goes to those patrons who chose fine art to enhance their homes and work environments.
 Without their support, none of this is possible.